nesl/GoodClock/README.md

 ## 1.3 Accuracy of Android implementation
 The Android implementation which calculates the offset using NTP server was tested across a set of Android Smartphones using the UCLA Campus Wifi Network.
 The variability of offset calculations was within 1 millisecond for 95% of the cases.
 More details are available in the [paper and the offset variability testing repository](https://github.com/nesl/Time-Sync-Across-Smartphones).

+# 2. iOS Implementation
+The iOS implementation is also available for the library in the [file.](https://github.com/nesl/GoodClock/blob/master/GoodClock.swift)